50 Interesting and Fun Facts about the Netherlands

 Located right in the heart of the Museumplein is the Amsterdam Christmas market Ice*Village!
 Known for its perfect combination of markets and ice skating.
 They’ve got over 45 stalls of Christmas gifts, food and drinks for the whole family to enjoy.
 Feeling adventurous?
 Why not jump on the ice skating rink?
 Slide past all of Amsterdam's most popular museums!

 With a name like “Magical Maastricht” it’s pretty clear this city goes all out for Christmas!
 Deckin’ the halls has a whole new meaning with the town decked out in candle lights on the Onze Lieve Vrouweplein square.
 Take a romantic walk through the Magical Light Route in Vrijthof, or go up the massive Ferris wheel to witness the sea of lights from new heights.
-Hop on the skating rink, watch one of the live music performances, take the kids to the whispering tour for children, or visit the Saint Servatius Basilica for its first opening of the year!
-Visitors can light a candle and experience a moment of peace and serenity, or listen to Christmas stories.
-A truly magical Christmas wonderland.

 Celebrate Christmas like royalty!
 Leave it to the city in charge of the Dutch government to hold the Royal Christmas Fair, a market that feels extra regal.
 For two weeks in the historic centre of The Hague, more than 100 Christmas stalls are set up beneath twinkling lights, really giving you that majestic Christmas feeling.
 Winter fashion, gift ideas, and design decorations are among the items that can be found here everyday from 12:00 to 21:00.
-No tickets required here, so feel free to wander around whenever!
-After listening to the children’s choir or meeting THE Sinterklaas, you can head over to the Scheveningen for a breath of fresh air and an icy walk along the shoreline.

 Country and Christmas Fair: Is there anything more charming than celebrating the beginning of Christmas time at a castle?
 Live out your fairy tale dreams at Castel de Haar - one of The Netherland’s more stunning castles that’s made even more magical with the winter holidays!
 Spanning across the lovely castle gardens are over 240 Christmas stands with decorated trees, statues, and other Christmassy decorations that will surely put you in a warm and fuzzy mode.
-Explore the castle grounds inside and out, listen to Christmas carolers, or witness the sound/water/light/fire show!
-This magnificent display takes place in front of the castle every 30 minutes, with spectacular colours and light.
-It’s even more impressive after dark, so make sure you stick around ‘til the evening!

-Just a 10 minute train ride outside of Amsterdam is Haarlem, another Dutch city favorite.
-If you happen to be in the area around the second week of December, it’s definitely worth checking out the Kerstmarkt Haarlem, or Christmas market of Haarlem!
 The one weekend in December, the city converts into a traditional wintertime haven, with stalls filled with Christmas goodies!
 Cozy up with a glass of gluhwein and take in the festive decorations, wooden chalets, and probably even a Christmas caroler or two!

 Want to step out of the Dutch atmosphere for a few hours?
 Check out the Norwegian Christmas Market in Rotterdam!
 Located at the Norwegian seaman’s church (Sjømannskirken), you’ll find two separate markets held during two separate weekends in November.
-The stunning church is more than worth the trip, decorated in traditional paintings and carvings that will make you feel like a Christmas Viking, and you can find Norwegian handicrafts, sweaters, jewelry, and culinary specialties.

 Already done the whole European Christmas market thing and looking for something new?
 We’ve added two lesser-known and super unique Netherlands Christmas markets to the list for those wanting a fresh, authentic festive experience this winter.